Stability Constrained Optimization in High IBR-Penetrated Power Systems-Part I: Constraint Development and Unification

-At the equilibrium point of \eqref{eq:pll}, $\diff{\theta^{\mathrm{PLL}}}{t} \equiv f^{\mathrm{pll}}=f^G \equiv \diff{\theta^{G}}{t}$, i.e., the PLL frequency equals the grid frequency and the GFL IBR is synchronized with the grid.
-Therefore, for stable operation, the PLL must to be able to regulate $v_q$ to zero.
-From $\eqref{pll_2}$, one necessary condition (the existence of equilibrium points) of IBR synchronization stability can be derived as:
+At the equilibrium point of \eqref{eq:pll}, $\diff{\theta^{\mathrm{PLL}}}{t} \equiv f^{\mathrm{PLL}}=f^G \equiv \diff{\theta^{G}}{t}$, i.e., the PLL frequency equals the grid frequency and the GFL IBR is synchronized with the grid.
+Therefore, for stable operation, the PLL must be able to regulate $v_q$ in \eqref{eq:pll} to zero, leading to one necessary condition (the existence of equilibrium points) of IBR synchronization stability:

-In order to derive system-level operational constraints, the angle $\phi_{c_l}$ with its active and reactive power injection $P_{c_l},\,Q_{c_l}$, \eqref{eq:sync_gfl_I} can be converted to:
+In order to derive system-level operational constraints, the angle $\phi_{c_l}$ is eliminated with by the active and reactive power injections $P_{c_l},\,Q_{c_l}$:

 The above constraint is a necessary condition for IBR synchronization stability and should apply during both normal operation and grid fault.
 Since the focus of this work is the stability-constrained optimization during steady-state operation, which can be viewed as preventive control, the existence of equilibrium points during transient processes is not implemented as operational constraints.
 Instead, it can be maintained with the proper selection of the IBR control method after faults.
 More discussions are given in Section~\ref{sec:2.1.3}.
 Moreover, \eqref{eq:pll} also indicates that the control gains $K_p$ and $K_i$ influence the stability (both small-signal and transient).
 However, these control parameters are tuned and optimized during the IBR control design with the consideration of the overall IBR performance and stability.
 It may not be practical to change these parameters frequently as decision variables in the steady-state system-level optimization.
 Therefore, these control gains are treated as fixed parameters when developing the stability constraints.